Finally (CeCe Peniston song): In popular culture

-The song features in the 1998 film Bimboland produced by Ariel Zeitoun.
-The 7-inch Choice Mix was used in the 1994 film The Adventures of Priscilla, Queen of the Desert and featured on its soundtrack album.
-The song is also featured in the stage musical based on the film.
+The song features in the 1994 Australian drag-comedy The Adventures of Priscilla, Queen of the Desert, with the main characters lip-synching to the song during a performance.

 For her ninth tour Showgirl: The Homecoming Tour that resumed on November 11, 2006, at Sydney Entertainment Centre (ended on January 23, 2007), Kylie Minogue used elements of Peniston's song when performing her 2000 comeback single "Spinning Around", co-written by Paula Abdul.

-In November 2009, pop musician Lady Gaga used excerpts of "Finally" for the opening of The Monster Ball Tour in her song "Dance in the Dark".

 In July 2014, British singer Matt Fishel included a cover version of the song on his virtual EP Cover Boy.
 The accompanying video won the category for Best Lyric Video at the 2014 LGBT-based RightOutTV Music & Video Award.

-In 2015, the song was also used in an advertisement for Ariel detergent in the Philippines, along with modified lyrics to promote the product.
-The commercial has since spawned numerous parodies poking fun at the campy nature of the commercial and the song used, with numerous people and fictional characters lip-syncing to the tune.
+In 2015, the song was also used in an advertisement for Ariel detergent in the Philippines with modified lyrics to promote the product.
+The commercial has since spawned parodies poking fun at the campy nature of the commercial and the song used, with numerous people and fictional characters lip-syncing to the tune.

-The song was used as a lip-sync song during the ninth season of RuPaul's Drag Race.
-On the seventh episode contestants Nina Bo'nina Brown and Aja had to lip-sync to avoid elimination; Aja was eliminated.

-The song was also briefly featured in Season 2 Episode 9 of Dear White People.

-In 2021, a remixed version used for a commercial for the dating app Bumble.
-American supermarket chain Kroger, along with its subsidiary supermarket names, uses the song for its animated commercials, promoting grocery delivery at home.